robindemourat/cassiopeia-archive/README.md

 GET /api/slice/:from/:to/
 ```

-Note: from and to have to be specified as absolute time integers.
+Note: 'from' and 'to' parameters have to be absolute time integers.

 # Reproduce